 \section{Introduction}

-Estimating causal effects under network interference is a crucial yet challenging problem across various domains, including human ecology \cite{ferraro2019causal}, advertising \cite{parshakov2020spillover}, and epidemiology \cite{barkley2020causal}.
-The key challenge is that networked interference introduces interactions between units, violating the Stable Unit Treatment Value Assumption (SUTVA).
-For example, when evaluating the effect of a flu vaccine on individual infection rates, a standard causal inference approach assumes that an individual's infection risk depends only on their own vaccination status.
-However, in reality, vaccination generates herd immunity effects—vaccinating one person may reduce disease transmission within the population, indirectly lowering the infection risk of others.
-This violation of SUTVA introduces bias into traditional causal inference methods, rendering standard estimands inapplicable \cite{forastiere2021identification}.
-To model the interference between units, the existing methods focus on estimating three kinds of networked effects: \textit{main effects} (effects of units' own treatments), \textit{spillover effects} (effects of units' treatments on other units), and \textit{total effects} (combined main and spillover effects).
+\IEEEPARstart{E}{stimating} causal effects in the presence of networked interference is a crucial yet challenging problem across a wide range of domains, including human ecology \cite{ferraro2019causal}, advertising \cite{parshakov2020spillover}, and epidemiology \cite{barkley2020causal}.
+The core difficulty arises because interference among units inherently violates the Stable Unit Treatment Value Assumption (SUTVA), a foundational assumption of classical causal inference.
+Consider, for example, evaluating the effect of a flu vaccine on individual infection rates.
+A standard causal inference approach assumes that an individual's infection risk depends only on their own vaccination status.
+However, in reality, vaccination can induce herd immunity: vaccinating one person may reduce the infection risks of others, leading to indirect or spillover effects (Figure \ref{fig: intro example}).
+Such a violation of SUTVA introduces bias into traditional causal inference methods, rendering classical estimands inapplicable \cite{forastiere2021identification} to the networked setting.
+To address this, previous causal inference studies \cite{forastiere2021identification,ma2021causal, cai2023generalization, chen2024doubly} model interference explicitly and focus on three categories of networked effects: \textit{main effects} (the impact of units' own treatments on itself), \textit{spillover effects} (the impact of units' treatments on other units), and \textit{total effects} (the combined impact of both).

-To estimate causal effects from observational networked data, a series of works have been proposed under the networked unconfoundedness assumption.
-This assumption posits that no unobserved confounders exist beyond the observed covariates and the covariates of neighboring units.
-Under this assumption, \citet{forastiere2021identification} establish the identification of network effects and propose the joint generalized propensity score for effect estimation.
-Building on this, \citet{chin2019regression, ma2021causal, cai2023generalization} introduce balanced representation techniques to construct conditional outcome estimators for effect estimation.
-Additionally, \citet{liu2019doubly, chen2024doubly} develop doubly robust estimators to improve the robustness of network effect estimation under network interference.
+Under networked interference, to identify and estimate the above three estimands, existing methods rely on a key assumption named \textit{networked unconfoundedness}.
+This assumption states that all relevant confounders are captured by the observed covariates and those of neighboring units, with no additional latent factors influencing both treatment and outcome.
+Under this assumption, \cite{forastiere2021identification} proposes the joint generalized propensity score for effect identification and estimation using networked data.
+Subsequent works introduce balanced representation techniques to construct conditional outcome estimators for effect estimation \cite{chin2019regression, ma2021causal, cai2023generalization} and develop doubly robust estimators to improve the robustness of network effect estimation \cite{liu2019doubly, chen2024doubly} under networked interference.